 Jonas was engaged to another woman.
 But before one year had passed, he had forgotten all about his fiancé and fallen in love with Margit.
 “Vil du bli kone meg?” (“Will you be my wife?”) he asked her one morning before she departed on a short visit to Otrøy to see her parents.

-“You have to understand that I have two girls,” Margit replied, who was as attracted to the handsome Jonas as he was to her, but her children were her “life.”
+“You have to understand that I have two girls,” Margit replied, who was as attracted to the handsome Jonas as he was to her, but whose children were her “life.”

 “That’s wonderful,” he insisted.
 “Jeg liker barn.” (“I like children.”)

 On a beautiful Midsummer’s Day in June 1944, Margit Bjørkedal married blue-eyed Jonas Varnes.
 After the church ceremony in Vatne, located on mainland Norway, a fishing boat transported them back to the four-story farmhouse on Dryna.
 Bonfires had been it all along the islands’ coasts and a sumptuous reception had been prepared.
+Although it was wartime and people were experiencing near-starvation in the cities, food was normally plentiful on the Norwegian farms.
 The vivacious 25-year-old Margit had cooked enough for a well-attended three-day celebration.

 Four German officers had vacated the four-story farmhouse on Dryna shortly before Margit arrived.
 They had occupied the first floor for more than two years and confiscated the grandparents’ stove as well as much of the food.
 The Nazis continued to make unexpected, ominous visits.
 Just weeks after Jonas and Margit’s wedding, German soldiers stomped down the gravel driveway in knee-length black boots and malevolently poked pitchforks in the hay.
 They left after appropriating meat and potatoes.
 They returned that same summer when Margit was alone and surprisingly asked to purchase some smoked salmon.
 Margit, who “hated” the Nazis, haughtily quoted a “terrible price” and was shocked when they ordered two kilos.